 Use of Estimates.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-As of March 31, 2021, such estimates include allowances for credit losses, variable consideration, workers' compensation losses, income and other taxes, and assumptions used in the Company's goodwill impairment assessment and in the valuation of stock grants subject to market conditions.
+As of June 30, 2021, such estimates include allowances for credit losses, variable consideration, workers' compensation losses, income and other taxes, and assumptions used in the Company's goodwill impairment assessment and in the valuation of stock grants subject to market conditions.

-We continue to monitor the significant global economic uncertainty as a result of coronavirus ("COVID-19") to assess the impact on the Company's results of operations, financial condition, and liquidity.
-In light of the ongoing economic disruption, we continue to face a greater degree of uncertainty than normal in making the judgments and estimates needed to apply the Company's significant accounting policies.
-As the situation continues to develop, we may make changes to these estimates and judgments over time, which could result in meaningful impacts to the Company's financial statements in future periods.
+We continue to monitor the global economic uncertainty as a result of coronavirus ("COVID-19") to assess the impact on the Company's results of operations, financial condition, and liquidity.
+We continue to face uncertainty in making the judgments and estimates needed to apply the Company's significant accounting policies.
 Actual results and outcomes may differ from management's estimates and assumptions.